Chiclana de la Frontera: Economy

-Fontanar was an amphora-producing center in Chiclana de la Frontera which manufactured fish sauce transportation containers, possibly dating to the reign of Augustus.
-In the 19th century, Chiclana manufactured linen and earthenware, and produced brandy, while tourists visited the mineral baths.
-Today's economy depends largely upon modern industry, especially salt processing and tourism, and the municipality is known for its beaches such as the 6 km long, sandy Playa de la Barrosa, hotels and golf courses in the resort of Novo Sancti Petri.
+La Fontanar was a pottery producing center in Chiclana de la Frontera which manufactured amphoras and other ceramics, possibly dating to before the reign of Augustus.
+In the 19th century Chiclana still manufactured linen and earthenware, and produced Sherry, while tourists visited the mineral baths.
+Today's economy depends largely upon modern industry, especially salt processing and tourism.
+The municipality is known for its beaches such as the 6 km long, sandy Playa de la Barrosa, and the many hotels and golf courses in the resort of Novo Sancti Petri.
 The Rough guide to Andalucía describes Novo Sancti Petri as "a complex of hundreds of identical avenues lined with featureless tile-roofed dwellings, ugly lamp standards, over-manicured gardens and a golf course designed by Severiano Ballesteros."
 The municipality contains the largest number of hotel beds in the province of Cádiz and the Costa de la Luz and has about 20 luxury hotels which have either four or five stars.
 Notable golf courses include the 36-hole Club de Golf Novo Sancti Petri, the 18-hole Club de golf Melia Sancti Petri, the 9-hole Club de Golf Campano, European Golfes Academy, Escuela de golf Practeegolf and Campo de golf Lomas de Sancti Petri.
-The Playa de la Barrosa beach stretching from the point of Sancti Petri down to Cape Trafalgar also has many restaurants, bars, and markets.
-The town centre of Chiclana itself is located around the town hall square and has a busy market where fruit and vegetables are sold, as well as fish and meat stalls; retailers from rural parts come to the market to sell items such as wild asparagus, snails and herbs.
-The Tuesday market is held by the blue bridge over the River Iro.
+The Playa de la Barrosa beach stretching south from the point of Sancti Petri also has many restaurants, bars, and markets.
+The town centre of Chiclana itself is located around the town hall square and has a busy market where fruit and vegetables are sold, as well as fish and meat stalls; retailers from rural parts come to the town to sell items such as wild asparagus, snails and herbs.
+The Tuesday and Sunday markets are held near the blue bridge over the River Iro.
 Aside from the town's salt processing reputation, it is also a centre for furniture manufacturing and contains many furniture stores along the Avenida de los Descubrimientos.

 The area is a fertile region, with much agriculture, including vineyards.
-Wine has been grown in the area for many centuries and this is recognized as having had considerable importance in the field of winemaking, especially starting in the 16th century with the rise of trade and the new discoveries in the Americas, when land was increasingly converted to produce wine for America, Flanders, England, France and Portugal.
-The industry reached its peak during the 19th century, which was when it had the largest area of land devoted to grape growing and the largest number of wineries.
-Currently, Chiclana has different wineries where fine wines both fragrant and muscatel are grown, and the wineries are visited by many tourists.
-The town is noted for its sherry and its Rioja (although Rioja is not actually produced in Andalusia), and Chiclana de la Frontera has been cited as one of the world's finest wine-producing areas.
+Grapes have been grown in the area for many centuries and this area is recognised as having had considerable significance in the field of winemaking, especially in the 16th century with the rise of trade and the new discoveries in the Americas, when land was increasingly converted to produce wine for export to America, Flanders, England, France and Portugal.
+The industry reached its peak during the 19th century, which was when it had the most land devoted to the growing of grapes and the largest number of wineries.
+Currently, Chiclana has many different wineries, where fine wines both fragrant and muscatel are grown, and the wineries are visited by many tourists.
+The town is noted for its sherry, and Chiclana de la Frontera has been cited as one of the world's finest wine-producing areas.
 La Bodega Cooperativa Unión de Viticultores Chiclaneros, incorporated as a cooperative in 1992, is one of several local wineries currently in operation.